Chocolate Chip No Bake Cheerios Bars

 After foraging through the pantry for inspiration, I settled on cereal bars in the order of a rice crispy treat, only built on a base of Cheerios along with wholesome add-ins for good measure.

-The result is a super satisfying bar that hits all the right sensory buttons: chewy, chocolatey, nutty, crunchy, and a little salty.
+The result is a pan of super satisfying Cheerios Bars that hits all the right sensory buttons: sweet, chewy, nutty, crunchy, and a little salty.
 Yum.
 All this at about 100 calories a pop, a reasonable indulgence paired with a glass of milk for an after school treat.

 Eschewing the corn syrup, sweetened condensed milk, and marshmallows that are typical of bars, I relied largely on organic brown rice syrup for the “glue” to hold it all together.
 This mild-tasting, viscous sweetener is available in many specialty stores, organic markets such as Whole Foods, and the “health food” section of some supermarkets.
 I use it in place of corn syrup in much of my baking, sometimes in combination with honey or maple syrup.